 BANGOR, Maine — Studies show a lack of stable housing severely hurts a child's ability to get an education.

-According to Maine Department of Education, more than 2,000 students were homeless or experienced some kind of housing insecurity last year.
+According to the Maine Department of Education, the total number of students who were homeless or experienced some kind of housing insecurity last year was 5,223.

 "How can you access your education if you're thinking, 'Where am I going to sleep tonight?
 I'm hungry.
 I haven't showered in days," Renee Perron, a social worker for the Bangor School Department, said.